SixLabors/docs/articles/imagesharp/security.md

 ## Practical Security Defaults

 - Use `Identify()` first whenever a full decode is not necessary.
+- Use `GetPixelMemorySize()` during identify-based preflight when you need a decoded memory budget check.
 - Use `TargetSize`, `MaxFrames`, and `SkipMetadata` to shrink decode cost up front.
 - Prefer `IgnoreNone` or the default `IgnoreNonCritical` over broader error ignoring on untrusted inputs.
 - Restrict the enabled format modules when your workload only needs a few codecs.